kian-fotovat/simple-playify/privacy-policy.md

 The Bot is designed to be privacy-focused.
 We only collect and process data that is essential for its core functionality.

 **1. Server and Channel Information:**
-   - The Bot stores server IDs and channel IDs to manage server-specific settings, such as language preferences and "kawaii mode".
+   - The Bot stores server IDs and channel IDs to manage server-specific settings, such as language preferences.
    - It also temporarily keeps track of the voice channel and text channel it is operating in to play music and send status messages.

 **2. User-Provided Content (Message Content Intent):**